root-project/root/docbook/users-guide/Trees.md

 We can see data members in the generated class.
 The first data member is `fChain`.
 Once this class is instantiated, `fChain` will point to the original tree or chain this class was made from.
-In our case, this is “T” in “`Event.root`”.
+In our case, this is "T" in "`Event.root`".
 If the class is instantiated with a tree as a parameter to the constructor, `fChain` will point to the tree named in the parameter.
 Next is `fCurrent`, which is also a pointer to the current tree/chain.
 Its role is only relevant when we have multiple